SCC-Planning/ad-sites/README.md

-# Interactive Mapping of Waste SItes
+# Interactive Mapping of Waste Sites
 Interactive map to show Waste, Water and Mineral Extraction sites in Suffolk, along with the appropriate buffers.
 The Mineral Consultation Area is also included.